zeropwn/intelx.py/README.md

 # intelx.py (0.5)

-IntelX is a Python command-line utility and API wrapper for intelx.io, made to perform any kind of open-source intelligence.
+intelx.py is a Python command-line utility and API wrapper for intelx.io, made to perform any kind of open-source intelligence.

 ![](cli/screenshot1.png)